In Lab Engineering

 Submitted projects are evaluated by four COMIN members serving as rapporteurs:

-They are responsible for reviewing the proposals, assessing their eligibility, and ranking the applications.
+They are responsible for analyzing the proposals, assessing their eligibility, and ranking the applications.
 These evaluations are then forwarded by the CNRS to COMIN, which makes the final decision on which projects will be selected.

 COMIN brings together key players in the innovation ecosystem, including:

-• representatives from the recycling subsidiaries;
+- representatives from the recycling subsidiaries;

-• the directors of the research clusters, or their representatives;
+- the directors of the research clusters, or their representatives;

-Evaluation criteria
+Evaluation Criteria

 Applications are evaluated based on the following criteria:

-• the project's viability (out of 6 points);
+- the project's viability (out of 6 points);

-• the scope of the project (0 to 2 bonus points).
+- the project's scope (0 to 2 bonus points).

-Point to watch
+Point to Watch For

-Application Form
+Application Package

 The completed and signed AAP ILE 2026 application form.